David S. Cunningham Jr.: Biography

 A government center on west Washington Boulevard is named David S. Cunningham Jr. Multi-service Senior Center in his honor.
 He was president of the board of directors of the UC Riverside Alumni Association in 2010–11.

-He died on November 15, 2017 at Kaiser Permanente Hospital in Los Angeles.
+He died on November 15, 2017, at Kaiser Permanente Hospital in Los Angeles.

 He was preceded in death by his sisters, Nancy Jane (Cunningham) Freeman and Elnora (Cunningham) Hammond.
 He was survived by one brother, Ronald, his wife, Sylvia; three sons, David Surmier III, Sean Kingsley, and Brian Alexander, three daughters, Leslie June, Robyn Elaine, and Amber Brittany.

 City Council

-Geography and population

-In the early 1970s, the 10th District included "parts of the Leimert Park, Crenshaw, Wilshire, West Adams, and Fairfax areas."
-It ran from "Olympic Blvd. on the north, to La Cienega Blvd. and Cattaraugus Ave. on the west, to Rodeo Road and Jefferson and Adams Blvds. on the south, to the Harbor Freeway on the east."
-The district was 50 percent black, 12 percent Asian-American, 12 percent Mexican-American, 20 percent Jewish, 5 percent Caucasian, and less than 1 percent American Indian.